acryptos/docs.acryptos.com/README.md

 These include getting up to [2.5x on APY](https://docs.acryptos.com/acryptos-farms#acs-rewards-boost) from farms, receiving distribution of almost all fees, and being able to take part in governance.

+More about our Governance Core Vaults buyback voting

+Launchpad
+TGW

 Ethereum, Optimism, Arbitrum, Cronos, Fantom, Avalanche, Gnosis, Astar, Moonbeam & Moonriver.